webdevelopers-eu/z-template/README.md

 The list of callbacks is passed as a third argument to `zTemplate` function.

+The callback function is called with the following arguments:
+- `element`: The element that triggered the event.
+- `detail`: The detail object passed to the event.
+It contains two properties:
+    - `data`: The data property holds the current value of the variables.
+    - `value`: The value property contains the value of the command that triggered the event.

 Syntax:

     VALUE call CALLBACK_NAME [ CONDITION ]